eddelbuettel/r2u/docs/mkdmt-src/src/index.md

 supported and you could swap "focal" or "noble" in below (or use one of the scripts).

-Here, we show the setup step by step for 'jammy' aka Ubuntu 22.04 (as it is still the most-widely used distribution per our logs).
+Here, we show the setup step by step for 'jammy' aka Ubuntu 22.04 (as it is still the most-widely used distribution per our logs, though we may update this to 24.04 soon).
 You should run all these commands as `root` to carefully review each one.
 If you prefer the newer Ubuntu 24.04, please see the [`add_cranapt_noble.sh`](https://github.com/eddelbuettel/r2u/blob/master/inst/scripts/add_cranapt_noble.sh) script which also avoids the now-deprecated `apt-key` command).

-** Step 1: Update apt, install tools, fetch key**
+**Step 1: Update apt, install tools, fetch key**

 First add the repository key so that `apt` knows it (this is optional but recommended)